Knowledge Base

 To deploy your collection on a testnet, initiate the collection creation flow as usual.
 Select the type of collection you'd like to create:

-Then, on the "Series detail" or "Collection detail" tab, you'll see the ability to toggle not only between blockchains but also between networks.
+Then, on the "Series detail" tab, you'll see the ability to toggle between testnet and mainnet.

-Goerli is one of the most commonly used testnets.
-Marketplaces such as OpenSea, LooksRare, Rarible, and others have testing environments that support Goerli, providing users with the opportunity to preview their NFTs on each platform before deploying them to the mainnet.
+Marketplaces such as OpenSea, LooksRare, Rarible, and others have testing environments that support Sepolia, providing users with the opportunity to preview their NFTs on each platform before deploying them to the mainnet.

-Deploying contracts and minting tokens on Goerli requires Goerli ether.
-Below are a few public Goerli faucets:
+Deploying contracts and minting tokens on Sepolia requires Sepolia ether.
+Below are a few public faucets:

 Previewing your collection on testnet